 When dating apps launched into the market in 2012, they succeeded because they completely transformed the world of dating.
 One of the frontrunners for this new way of dating was 31-year-old Whitney Wolfe Herd.
 Herd started her career on the Tinder development team and went on to create Bumble – the dating app designed to empower females.

 With the help of digital marketing professionals, Herd has presented a flattering front for her business.
 She also relied on outsourcing PR and marketing to experts in the industry.
-Which proved to be beneficial for her business.
+This proved to be beneficial for her business.
 Startups and entrepreneurs can do the same by hiring PR agencies like Pressfarm at an affordable price.

 This article will look at some “failures” of Whitney Wolfe Herd.
-Beyond that, we’ll talk about how she has managed to overcome them and become the successful businesswoman she is today.
+Beyond that, we’ll talk about how she has managed to overcome these failures and become the successful businesswoman she is today.

 1) Creating a business out of conflict

 As mentioned, Herd was part of the development team for the dating app Tinder.
 She later became co-founder and vice president of marketing.
 Furthermore, was credited with increasing its popularity on college campuses and growing its user base.
 However, she left the company in 2014 due to increasing tensions with other company executives.

 After leaving, she filed a lawsuit for sexual harassment against her ex-boss and ex-boyfriend Justin Mateen and alleged that they had wrongfully stripped her of her co-founder title.
 Throughout the case, she experienced online abuse from strangers and was portrayed negatively.
 This is an all too familiar experience for women who have made public sexual harassment allegations.
 When the abuse turned into threats, she decided to step out of the limelight and developed the idea for a women-only social network called Merci, which focused on positivity.
 The settlement provided her with $1 million-plus stock in the company.